Jack Kelly, a compassionate mental health therapist, dedicated to supporting clients through their emotional journeys and fostering personal growth

 I hold a Bachelor of Counselling and maintain Certified Practising registration with the Psychotherapy and Counselling Federation of Australia (PACFA), a leading national peak body for the counselling and psychotherapy profession.

-To be registered as a mental health practitioner with PACFA, practitioners must complete rigorous training in counselling and psychotherapy, alongside ongoing professional development and supervision.
-This includes engaging in their own counselling to stay current with developments in the field and to ensure safe, ethical practice.
+To be registered as a mental health practitioner with PACFA, rigorous training in counselling and psychotherapy must be completed, alongside ongoing professional development and supervision.
+I also engage in my own counselling to ensure quality mental health while helping others.

 The modalities I am trained in, align with and draw upon are: